Things to do in Curaçao

 Entrance Fee: USD 10.
 Children under the age of thirteen (13) are admitted free of charge.

-Hours: Open on weekdays from 9:00 AM to 4:30 PM.
+Hours: Open Tuesdays and Fridays, and on cruise ship visiting days from 9:00 AM to 4:30 PM.
 Both the Snoa and adjacent Museum are closed for tourism on Shabbat’s, Sundays, Jewish Festivals and public holidays and are accessible for wheelchairs.

 Address: Hanchi Snoa 29